brandon5233/moodleAttendance/README.md

 This project adds location-based attendance-taking capabilities to moodle's attendance module.
 Students use the Android application (frontend of this project) to log in to their moodle account and mark themselves present for a given lecture.
 It only works if they do so before the lecture ends, and they are within the college campus.

-At the backend, the developed API accepts the request from the frontend, interfaces with Moodle, and marks the student present.
+At the backend, the API I developed accepts the request from the frontend, interfaces with Moodle, and marks the student present.